ShkudW/EvilCaptive/README.md

 The tool automates the creation of an Evil Twin access point (SSID).
 When a victim connects, they are presented with a sophisticated Microsoft-branded Captive Portal.

 ## How It Works
-WiFi Interception: Broadcasts a fake SSID (e.g., office_32) and forces a Captive Portal pop-up on the victim's device.
+WiFi Interception: Broadcasts a fake SSID and forces a Captive Portal pop-up on the victim's device.

 Credential Harvesting: A local Flask server hosts a pixel-perfect Microsoft login clone that collects the victim's username and password.